Note: As an Amazon Associate I earn from qualifying purchases. This means that I get commissions for purchases made through links in this post.

 - If you were the President of the USA, what would you do for your countrymen?

-- What should be the color of a peacock?
+- What should be the

 - If you were the owner of the bakery, what will be your Today’s Special?